 Smoking Material Fires

 The National Fire Protection Agency (NFPA) reported that in there were 90,000 smoking material fires in the US during 2011.
 Smoking material fires are caused overwhelmingly by cigarettes, although cigars and other smoking devices are also included in the count.
 This number was largely unchanged from the prior year.
 The sum total of smoking material fires: 540 deaths, 1640 injuries and $621 million in direct property damage.
 In 2014, the number of deaths had edged up to 570 and the average number of deaths per year between 2003 and 2014 was 625.
 To put it another way, the number of home cigarette fire deaths in a typical year is three times greater than the total number of exploding vape battery incidents between 2009 and 2016.
 According to the US Fire Administration report, there were 195 vape battery incidents in the 8 years spanning January 2009 to December 2016.
-In these incidents, 38 people suffered injuries and 62 percent of the explosions occurred when the device was in use or in a pocket.
-Many of these explosions involved mechanical (mech) mods and not the electronically regulated devices that the vast majority of vapers use.
+A total of 38 people suffered injuries and 62 percent of the explosions occurred when the device was in use or in a pocket.
+Most of these explosions involved mechanical (mech) mods and not the electronically regulated devices that the vast majority of vapers use.
 Between 2010 and 2014, US fire departments responded to approximately 5630 house fires per year where upholstered furniture was the source of the ignition.
 An average of 440 people were killed per year.
 Fully half of these deaths were attributed to fires started by smoking.
 This trend is one reason the cigarette industry has switched to “fire safe” designs.

 How Safe Are Fire Safe Cigarettes?

 Direct cigarette burns are another smoking danger.
 Contact burns are likely to be minor and often untreated.
 More severe cigarette burns are generally dealt with at a local clinics, private medical practices and with local first aid treatment.
 There is no reliable estimate for the number of these.
 A much more serious condition caused by cigarette burns is toxic epidermal necrosis.
 A 2010 study in the Western Journal of Emergency Medicine examined a case where a cigarette burn on the forearm morphed into a life-threatening condition.
 The resulting skin loss from toxic epidural necrosis is similar to a severe burn and can be fatal unless intense medical intervention occurs.
 This scenario is quite rare, a single case is cited in the study, but there is also only a single vape battery death on record in US.
 The difference in coverage afforded these two tragedies is glaring.